Vicken-Ghoubiguian/UniversalWeatherPowershell/README.md

 <a name="presentation"/></a>
 ## What is this project ?

+This project consists of the development of an API as a package which catch and manage the chosen city weather.
+This API is written in Powershell and can be used or included in any powershell code, software or project.

 <a name="structure"/></a>
 ## How is it structured ?

 <a name="how_use"/></a>
 ## How use it ?